Posts for: #Tempus

 • Greyscale Cabin — Defiled cult site in corrupted woods containing a shadow dragon altar and Serenity’s seeing stone.

 • Ancient Battlefield — Where Nidhogg was originally sealed.
 The Weaver’s chosen site for the final summoning ritual.
+A fifteen-foot portal pulsing with the runes of Nidhogg’s original sealing was erected here; the ritual was stopped and the Weaver killed at this location.

 • Hollow Threshold Sites — Multiple tears in reality scattered across the realm, each anchored by dark artifacts and siphoning leyline power.